 - Standards for transfer of human tissues (PDF, 22KB) - MRC guidance for the transfer of human tissue samples, e.g. frozen tissues or samples containing whole cells (excluding cell lines), histology blocks and slides.

 Using samples from colleagues

-The same legal and good practice requirements apply to samples from colleagues as they would to any other participant in research.
+The same legal and good practice requirements apply when using samples from colleagues as would be the case for any research participant.
 Research Ethics Committee (REC) review should be sought and take into consideration the process of obtaining consent (fully informed, freely given); arrangements for feedback of any clinically significant findings; and the standards in place to protect colleagues’ confidentiality.